 How to Store Gluten Free Sourdough Chocolate Chip Cookies:

-Allow the cookies to cool completely before storing in an airtight container at room temperature.
-Best eaten within 3 to 4 days.
-You can also freeze these cookies.
-Simply let them come to room temp before enjoying.
+Store these cookies in an airtight container at room temperature and enjoy within 3 to 5 days.
+Tip: You can also freeze baked cookies and thaw them once ready to eat.

 Notes on Gluten Free Sourdough Chocolate Chip Cookies: